Naked outdoor protest over SeaWorld float in NY's Thanksgiving parade

-NEW YORK (Reuters) - Animal rights advocates outraged that a SeaWorld float is included in next week’s lineup for Macy’s Thanksgiving Day Parade unveiled plans on Wednesday for a naked protest outside the landmark store.
+NEW YORK, Nov 19 (Reuters) - Animal rights advocates outraged that a SeaWorld float is included in next week’s lineup for Macy’s Thanksgiving Day Parade unveiled plans on Wednesday for a naked protest outside the landmark store.

 Demonstrators wearing nothing but black and white body paint to resemble orcas will squeeze into a bathtub outside the midtown Manhattan store on Thursday to mimic orcas held in captivity and to repeat last year’s demand - which was denied - that the float be excluded, People for the Ethical Treatment of Animals (PETA) said.